varnish/Varnish-Book/varnish_book.rst

 - In VCL: ``ban("req.url ~ /foo");``

 .. container:: handout

+   ..
+TODO for the author: remember that bans applie to objects.

    Banning in the context of Varnish refers to adding a ban to the ban-list.
 It can be done both through the command line interface,